tokiumcoins/sdk-node/README.md

 ### 1.3.7 Make transactions

-Transactions are composed of to steps.
+Transactions are composed of two steps.
 The first step is to report the transaction to our systems.
 The second step is to sign the transaction.

 This two steps can be done from different devices.
 One user can request a payment and other can sign and complete it.